Mayank447/C-Shell/README.md

               output version information and exit
 ```
 - The `iMan` command fetches man pages from [http://man.he.net/](http://man.he.net/) using sockets.
 It displays information about the specified command or outputs an error if the page does not exist.
-- If the page does not exist, an error is printed.

 ## 4. Commands Implementation overview: